FLAVOR BIOGENERATION IN MANGABA (Hancornia speciosa Gomes) FRUIT

 This work is licensed under a Creative Commons Attribution 4.0 International License.

-Authors who publish in this journal agree to the following terms:
+By publishing in this journal, authors agree to the following terms:

-a) Authors retain the copyright and grant the journal the right of first publication, with the work simultaneously licensed under the Creative Commons Attribution License that allows the sharing of the work with recognition of authorship and initial publication in this journal.
+a) Authors retain copyright and grant the journal the right of first publication.
+The work is simultaneously licensed under the Creative Commons Attribution License, which permits sharing and adaptation of the work with appropriate credit to the authors and the journal.